 No rolling book bags may be used unless the principal receives a written statement of medical need from the student's doctor.
-The principal approves the request.
+Once the principal approves the request, the student will be issued permission.
 Students are expected to use their locker.
 Book bags are to be used sparingly.
 Students cannot carry huge book bags; they are to use their locker for book storage.
 Warning-a loaded book bag is too heavy for students' backs and dangerous to others who may get bumped.